 So if you bathe your Bogle every few months or only when necessary, it will suffice as long as weekly grooming is maintained.

-The emphasis on grooming, apart from removing loose hair, is to regulate oil distribution throughout its skin, improve blood circulation, and remove dead skin that may cause the stink that is often associated to hounds.
+The emphasis on grooming, apart from removing loose hair, is to regulate oil distribution throughout its skin, improve blood circulation, and remove dead skin that may cause the stink that is often associated with hounds.

 Also, make sure to keep its teeth and gums healthy by brushing them at least twice a week.